 Registration is closed for ministry funded tutoring.
 Fee-based tutoring is still available for students.

 African-Canadian Coalition against Hate, Oppression & Racism (ANCHOR) (formerly Vaughan African Canadian Association)

 Description: We are committed to supporting York Region students who identify as Black, African or Caribbean by offering free tutoring for students who require additional academic tutoring outside of the regular school day.
 We are offering in-person and virtual tutoring using a 1:1 model for students who require intensive support and small group tutoring for those who would benefit from a small group approach.
 We are also offering French tutoring for students in French immersion in grades 1-10 and literacy and math for students in Kindergarten to grade twelve.

 Description: Offers quality academic group services to support learning recovery, strengthen math and literacy comprehension, boost confidence and build important learning skills.
 Tutoring will be once per week for one hour and is tailored to each child's needs.

 Target Audience: Students in grades 1 - 4

 Learning Disabilities Association of York Region - Reading Rocks and Jump Math

 Description: In addition to foundational literacy skills, Reading Rocks is an intervention approach that uses motivational tactics to engage children in the reading process.
-These tactics are designed to actively engage children in their own learning and are engaged through the use of instructional workstations that tutors design and tailor to each child’s needs.
+These tactics are designed to actively engage children in their own learning through the use of instructional workstations that tutors design and tailor to each child’s needs.

 JUMP Math is an individualized tutoring program for students aged 8-14 who are performing a minimum of one year behind in the area of math due to a diagnosed, identified, or suspected math disability (dyscalculia), and who are showing signs of math anxiety.